 The sum thus remitted to the poor will be,

-To two hundred and fifty-two thousand poor families, containing six hundred and 2 520 000
+To two hundred and fifty-two thousand

+poor families, containing six hundred and thirty-thousand children, 2,520,000
-thirty thousand children, 2,320,000

-To one hundred and forty thousand aged persons, 1,120,000
+To one hundred and forty thousand aged

-£

-3,640,000

-There will then remain three hundred and sixty thousand pounds out of the four millions, part of which may be applied as follows:
+There will then remain three hundred and fixty thousand pounds out of the four millions, part of which may be applied as follows:

 After all the above cases are provided for, there will still be a number of families who, though not properly of the class of poor, yet find it difficult to give education to their children; and such children, under such a case, would be in a worse condition than if their parents were actually poor.
-A nation under a well regulated government, should permit none to remain uninstructed.
+A nation under a well-regulated government, should permit none to remain uninstructed.
 It is monarchical and aristocratical government only that requires ignorance for its support.

-Suppose then four hundred thousand children to be in this condition, which is a greater number [132] than ought to be supposed, after the provisions already made, the method will be,
+Suppose then four hundred thousand children to be in this condition, which is a greater number shillings per head, men, women, and children.
+The difference, therefore, between the two governments, is as under, than ought to be supposed, after the provisions already made, the method will be,